Sebarz98/Neuro_Lupus/README.md

 ### Welch T-test

-By groupying based on NP-SLE, clinical statistically significant variables were: ['aPL syndrome', 'AnAb ', 'Anti-Rib-P']
+By groupying based on NP-SLE, clinical statistically significant variables were:['aPL syndrome', 'AnAb ', 'Anti-Rib-P']

 ### Wilcoxon rank-sum test

-Was conducted to compare continuous mri variables among groups based on NP-SLE Many were found to be statistically significant, the 5 most
+Was conducted to compare continuous mri variables among groups based on NP-SLE Many were found to be statistically significant, the 5 most were plotted.

 ![Wilcoxon](https://user-images.githubusercontent.com/70062910/232326022-b679f2b8-c470-4fa6-a115-c2f74bc7ad99.png)

 ### Fisher’s exact

-Was conducted to compare categorical variables among groups based on NP-SLE and AnAb Odds ratio: 7.00; P-value: 0.0461
+Was conducted to compare categorical variables among groups based on NP-SLE and AnAb:
+Odds ratio: 7.00; P-value: 0.0461

 ### Kruskal-Wallis test (equivalent of ANOVA)